-Founded in 1923, the ACLU SoCal has been at the forefront of many major efforts to protect civil liberties, civil rights and equal justice in California.
-Principled and nonpartisan, the ACLU SoCal has offices in Los Angeles, Orange County (Santa Ana), the Inland Empire (San Bernardino), and soon Kern County (Bakersfield).
-The ACLU SoCal tackles a vast array of issues, including criminal justice, police practices, First Amendment rights, gender equity and reproductive justice, LGBT rights, immigrants' rights, education equity, and economic justice.
+Founded in 1923, the ACLU SoCal has been at the forefront of many major efforts to protect civil liberties, civil rights, and equal justice in California.
+Principled and nonpartisan, ACLU SoCal has offices in Los Angeles, Orange County (Santa Ana), the Inland Empire (San Bernardino), and now Kern County (Bakersfield).
+ACLU SoCal tackles a vast array of issues, including criminal justice, police practices, First Amendment rights, gender equity and reproductive justice, LGBTQ rights, immigrants' rights, education equity, and economic justice.

-The Staff Attorney will help launch our Bakersfield office by advocating on the full range of immigrants' rights and policing issues on which the ACLU SoCal engages locally and statewide, in coordination with the Immigrant Rights and Police Practices team at the ACLU SoCal's other office.
+The Staff Attorney will help launch our Bakersfield office by advocating on the full range of immigrants' rights and policing issues on which the ACLU SoCal engages locally and statewide, in coordination with the Immigrant Rights and Police Practices team at the ACLU SoCal's other offices.
 For policing, that work may include advocacy on excessive force, racial profiling, civilian oversight and police discipline, surveillance, unlawful stops and searches, and other issues identified by the Staff Attorneys and the ACLU SoCal Police Practices team.
 For immigrants' rights, that work includes addressing unlawful immigration enforcement practices, implementation of SB54 (California Values Act), and immigration detention center conditions.
 The Staff Attorney will rely on a strong commitment to the ACLU’s mission of advancing civil and human rights in these areas, an ability to collaborate with other attorneys, organizers, and initiative and independence in order to develop litigation and policy campaigns in Kern County.